jacquev6/DrawTurksHead/profiling/README.rst

 Second phase: 300ms (of the 500ms total) are still spent in Coordinates.get_inner and .get_outer.
 Let's try to rewrite that in C++.

-Initially, timeit_python.py returns 0.332s.
+Initially, timeit returns 0.332s.

-After the plain translation of Coordinates to C++, timeit_python.py returns 0.133s.
+After the plain translation of Coordinates to C++, timeit returns 0.133s.

 The generated image has some differences with the previous one.
 Some strings have shifted by one pixel.
 Not a big deal.